Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 13 Maret 2025 14.23.55 UTC
+- WIB: Kamis, 13 Maret 2025 15.33.15 UTC
-- WITA: Kamis, 13 Maret 2025 15.23.55 UTC
+- WITA: Kamis, 13 Maret 2025 16.33.15 UTC
-- WIT: Kamis, 13 Maret 2025 16.23.55 UTC
+- WIT: Kamis, 13 Maret 2025 17.33.15 UTC

 Kutipan Inspiratif:
-"Take up one idea.
-Make that one idea your life - think of it, dream of it, live on that idea.
-Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
-This is the way to success."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: success
+Kategori: inspirational